-This article was written by Registered Dietitian Maeve Hanan, and Student Dietitian and Dietetically Speaking Intern Hanna Tejani.
+This article was written by Registered Dietitian Maeve Hanan, and Nutritionist and Dietetically Speaking Intern Hanna Tejani.

 With restrictions easing up and down the country it can be a really exciting time to start meeting up with friends and family.
 However, this also means being reacquainted with the dreaded Food Police.
 Their unwanted comments can result in an enjoyable catch-up becoming an uncomfortable and uneasy situation.